Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Key judgement – When revenue should be recognised in relation to spare engine sales

 Revenue is recognised at the point in time when a customer obtains control of a spare engine.
 The customer could be a related party, an external operator or a spare engine service provider.
 Depending on the contractual arrangements, judgement is required on when the Group relinquishes control of spare engines and, therefore, when the revenue is recognised.
 The point of control passing has been concluded to correspond to the point of legal sale, even for instances where the customer is contracted to provide some future spare engine capacity to the Group to support its installed engine base.
-In such cases, the customer has responsibility for generating revenue from the engines and exposure to periods of non-utilisation; exposure to risk of damage or loss, risk from residual value movements, and will determine if and when profits will be made from disposal.
-The spare engine capacity that will be made available to the Group in the future does not consist of identified assets and the provider retains a substantive right to substitute the asset through the Group’s period of use.
+In such cases, the customer has responsibility for generating revenue from the engines and exposure to periods of non-utilisation, exposure to risk of damage or loss, risk from residual value movements, and will determine if and when profits will be made from disposal.
+The spare engine capacity, that will be made available to the Group in the future, does not consist of identified assets and the provider retains a substantive right to substitute the asset through the Group’s period of use.
 It is, therefore, appropriate to recognise revenue from the sale of the spare engines at the point that title transfers.
-During 2022, of the total 44 (2021: 36) large spare engine sales delivered, 20 (2021: six) engines were sold to customers where contractual arrangement allows for some future spare engine capacity to be used by the Group.
-These sales contributed £454m (2021: £111m) to revenue for the year.
+During 2023, of the total 53 (2022: 44) large spare engine sales delivered, 27 (2022: 20) engines were sold to customers where contractual arrangement allows for some future spare engine capacity to be used by the Group.
+These sales contributed £578m (2022: £454m) to revenue for the year.

-The Group has long-term contracts that fall into different accounting periods and which can extend over significant periods (generally up to 25 years), the most significant of these are LTSAs in the Civil Aerospace business, with an average remaining term of around ten years.
-The estimated revenue and costs are inherently imprecise and significant estimates are required to assess: EFHs, time-on-wing and other operating parameters; the pattern of future maintenance activity and the costs to be incurred; lifecycle cost improvements over the term of the contracts; and escalation of revenue and costs (that includes the impact of inflation).
+The Group has long-term contracts that fall into different accounting periods and which can extend over significant periods.
+The most significant of these are LTSAs in the Civil Aerospace division, with contracts typically covering a period of 8 to 15 years.
+The estimated revenue and costs are inherently imprecise and significant estimates are required to assess: EFHs, time-on-wing and other operating parameters; the pattern of future maintenance activity and the costs to be incurred; lifecycle cost improvements over the term of the contracts; and escalation of revenue and costs (that both include the impact of inflation).
 The impact of climate change on EFHs and costs is also considered when making these estimates.
 Industry and customer data on expected levels of utilisation is included in the forecasts used.
-Across the length of the current Civil Aerospace LTSA contracts, allowance has been made for around a 1% (2021: 1%) projected cost increase resulting from carbon pricing and commodity price changes.
+Across the length of the current Civil Aerospace LTSA contracts, allowance has been made for around a 1% (2022: 1%) projected cost increase resulting from carbon pricing and commodity price changes.

 The sensitivities below demonstrate how changes in assumptions (including as a result of climate change) could impact the level of revenue recognised were assumptions to change.
 The Directors believe that the estimates used to prepare the Consolidated Financial Statements take account of the inherent uncertainties, constraining the expected level of revenue as appropriate.